IreneZoi/PlotsConfigurations/README.md

     cd -

+Replace ```d/dvalsecc/private``` with your path in several files!

 Prepare your configuration, you can use the following configuration as a template (this is based on 2018 data and MC):

     https://github.com/latinos/PlotsConfigurations/tree/master/Configurations/ggH/Full2018

+In my case using the VBSjjlnu directory, v4.5

 Produce the histograms submitting batch jobs using HTCondor: